lp-wan/SCHC-NBIoT/draft-minaburo-lpwan-schc-nbiot-hc.md

 Another node introduced in the NBIoT architecture is the Network Gateway Service Capability Exposure Function (NGW-SCEF), which securely exposes service and network capabilities to entities external to the network operator.
-OMA and OneM2M define the northbound APIS.
+OMA and OneM2M define the northbound APIS [TGPP33203].
 In this case, the path is small for data transmission.
 The main functions of the NGW-SCEF are:

 * Connectivity path
 * Device Monitoring